gwastro/ml-training-strategies/README.md

 Code to generate the test data is located in the directory `TestData`.
 To generate test data we make use of the pycbc.workflow module.
 This is not strictly required but makes it easy to generate large datasets on a compute-cluster.
-If you want to use the workflow, adjust the file `wf.ini` and `wrun.sh` by inserting full from which to load scripts and store data, where indicated.
+If you want to use the workflow, adjust the file `wf.ini` and `wrun.sh` by inserting full paths from which to load scripts and store data, where indicated.

 To manually create long stretches of test data, follow these steps:
 1. Generate an injection file.
 To do so run